kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

-This feature integrates with the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.36) to handle version skew and mixed cgroupsv1/v2 clusters gracefully.
+This feature integrates with the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.36) to handle version skew gracefully.

-When the `PerPodPIDLimit` feature gate is enabled and the node supports cgroupsv2, the kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` during bootstrap.
-This enables:
+When the `PerPodPIDLimit` feature gate is enabled, the kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` during bootstrap.
+This
+enables:

-- **Scheduler filtering**: The scheduler infers that a pod with `spec.resources.limits.pid` requires `PerPodPIDLimit` and only places it on nodes that declare the feature.
-This prevents pods from being scheduled to cgroupsv1 nodes or nodes without the feature gate, avoiding kubelet admission rejections that would put the pod into a non-retriable `Failed` state.
+- **Scheduler filtering**: The scheduler infers that a pod with `spec.resources.limits.pids` requires `PerPodPIDLimit` and only places it on nodes that declare the feature.
+This prevents pods from being scheduled to nodes without the feature gate, avoiding kubelet admission rejections that would put the pod into a non-retriable `Failed` state.
 - **Kubelet admission validation**: Before admitting a pod, the kubelet validates the pod's feature requirements against its declared features as a secondary check (handles node restart with a feature gate flip).